nirmata/povs/pod-security/README.md

 **NOTE**: the `proc-mount` pod may execute as non-default values for `securityContext.procMount` require the `ProcMountType` feature flag to be enabled.

 ## Installing the Pod Security Standard policies
-Use kustomize to install the baseline or restricted profiles.
+Use kustomize to install the baseline and restricted profiles.

 **NOTE**: The policies are updated so that they apply ONLY to kyverno-test namespace.